 - 1. Ideally, the complainant should contact those making the noise to request they lower the noise level. - 2.
-If the complainant has already contacted the offender(s) and the noise continues, then the complainant should contact a building manager and have the building manager inform those making the noise that the noise level needs to be lowered to an acceptable level.
-The complainant may go directly to the building manager if necessary. - 3.
-If the noise level persists, then either the complainant or the building manager is free to call the housing coordinator, who will contact the offenders and instruct them to lower the noise level.
+If the complainant has already contacted the offender(s) and the noise continues, then the complainant should contact a residential manager and have the residential manager inform those making the noise that the noise level needs to be lowered to an acceptable level.
+The complainant may go directly to the residential manager if necessary. - 3.
+If the noise level persists, then either the complainant or the residential manager is free to call the operations support coordinator, who will contact the offenders and instruct them to lower the noise level.